Product Business14 min read

 • Gym-goers who want functional activewear that still looks good off the gym floor

 The more specific your customer, the easier every other decision becomes — what to make, how to price it, what to say, where to show up.
+A vague brand has to compete with everyone.
+A specific brand only has to beat the handful of options your exact customer is already choosing between, and it gets to charge more because it feels made for them.

 Your brand needs three things: